Social Action Committee at Temple Beth David

 Thanksgiving and Passover Food Collection/Distribution Projects help to provide holiday food for families who are unable to afford it.
 We ask the congregation and the Religious and Nursery Schools to bring in food and, then, if it is not sufficient, we purchase whatever is necessary to ensure that families can celebrate properly.

 Bags of Fun Project packages small toys with pieces of candy and a note from Isaiah to be given to children who go to soup kitchens and food pantries with their parents.
 We make 125 bags each time and give them to LI Cares for distribution.
-This project has a Sunday session every other month.

 Food Pantry Project is where most of our funds go.
 We purchase and deliver food to the Community Food Council in Huntington and, when we have enough money, we also give food to the Pederson-Krag Pantry in Smithtown.
 In addition, we deliver the food you bring to the bin in the temple foyer to the LI council of Churches for distribution island-wide.